PirateIncognito/ClashRoyale-unit-data-CSV/README.md

 # ClashRoyale-unit-data-CSV
 A Python script for extracting unit data stats from http://clashroyale.wikia.com/ and saving them to CSV

-Please use this python for your own uses.
+The script is free to use for everyone.
 The only request I make is:  <br />
 Please share your tools with the community and include a reference to this project. <br />

 This script was written in Python 2.7 on Windows.
 It has the C:\ drive location hard coded and must be changed to run on other systems.